Faulty tail rotor animation for UH-60M and UH-1Y

 Please add screens or video, otherwise fine report.

-Updated by stun about 4 years ago
+Updated by stun over 4 years ago

 The issue can't be capture using a screen shot or video I'm afraid.
 A screen shot can't display the issue unfortunately as it is an animated event - I tried but in the screen shots it looks fine.
 I also tried capturing it on video but as soon as fraps starts recording it locks the fps at 60 fps and the issue is no longer apparent.